pmoe7/OW-AimAssist/README.md

 * Open the "ow.exe" file"
 * That's it :)
 * To close it, click on the window and press "Q"
+* You can play the game either in Fullscreen or Borderless Windowed; it does not matter